-It's important for individuals and farmers to be aware of what they can do to prepare for these climatic events, and that resources are available for farmers and their families to help with farm management during the drier months.
+You need to be aware of what you can do to prepare for these climatic events.
+Also, you should know what resources are available for farmers and their families to help with farm management during the drier months.

 Support for localised events

-During localised events the type of support available to farming communities includes:
+During localised events, the support available to farming communities includes: